-Code of Practice 2014.
+2 Code of Practice 2014.
 National requirement for SENCOs to be a qualified teacher- SENCO regulations.
-Guidance on School Governance and Complaints, Code of Practice, SEND Policy and Report to Governors, Equality Act and Duties Local Offer regulations and guidance
+3 Guidance on School Governance and Complaints, Code of Practice, SEND Policy and Report to Governors, Equality Act and Duties

-SENCAN at Ely House, Churchill Avenue, Basildon, Essex.
+Relevant Policies 4 SEND at Ely House, Ely Way, Basildon, Essex.
 SS14 2BQ.
-03330 134751 IDENTIFICATION AND EARLY INTERVENTION Our school's response to SEND requirements How does this work in our school?
+01268 739151 IDENTIFICATION AND EARLY INTERVENTION Our school's response to SEND requirements How does this work in our school?
 Analysis and impact of the provision provided What we might say to parents 6.
-Information about the school's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have Education Health Care (EHC) Plans, including how the school evaluates the effectiveness of its provision for such pupils.
+Information about the school's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have Education Health Care Plans (EHCP), including how the school evaluates the effectiveness of its provision for such pupils.
 There are processes in place for the identification and assessment of SEND.
 All interventions used are evidence based.
-All processes are in place for pupils that have EHC Plans.
+All processes are in place for pupils that have EHCPs.
 Pupil Premium funding is deployed in order to achieve maximum impact and is effectively monitored and reviewed.
 Links are made between SEND and Pupil Premium provision in line with the delegated SEND budget.
 Robert Drake has a graduated response in place for the identification and assessment of pupils falling behind age appropriate expectations, as found in the Code of Practice 2014.
 A range of interventions are in place for each year group to meet the needs of individuals and small groups, with targeted support to increase both academic progress and social outcomes.
 There are clear systems in place for evaluating interventions and their impact on pupil progress.
 The method of identification and provision follows a graduated approach.
 Concerns are first raised and addressed through normal classroom practice.
 Essex Provision Guidance is followed.
 Transition arrangements, for pupils joining Early Years Foundation Stage (EYFS) are robust and the SENCO and class teacher are closely involved where additional needs are made apparent.
 The school believes that parents and pre-schools have a responsibility to liaise with us.
 A range of assessments and interventions are scrutinised to measure impact and progress.
-Interventions have a pre and post assessment measure, whether qualitative or quantitative (P Scales or National Curriculum 2014).
-Provision beyond the normal, differentiated classroom approaches and learning arrangements take the form of a high quality, personalised We regularly monitor and assess pupils' learning and progress and discuss this, at least termly, with parents.
+Interventions have a pre and post assessment measure, whether qualitative or quantitative ('Aspects of Engagement' and National Curriculum 2014).
+We regularly monitor and assess pupils' learning and progress and discuss this, at least termly, with parents.
 We have a large range of additional interventions to support pupils' learning and development, including social and emotional support programmes.
 A comprehensive transition programme supports pupils.
 Families are encouraged to liaise with the school and form a strong partnership to meet the needs of the child.
-All pupils with SEND and/or disability take part in all aspects of school life including out of school activities.
+All pupils with SEND and/or disability take part in all aspects of school life including out of school activities where possible.